charityyoungblood/StatisticsAndProbability/Regressions.md

 <!-- Types of Regressions -->

-1. Linear Regression
+1. Linear Regression - is a "trend" line that best fits your data
   - Simple Linear Regression
-    Formula: y = b0 + b1 * x1 (where the 0 and 1's are below the variable - not multiplied by the variable)
+    Formula: y = b0 + b1 * x1 (where the 0 and 1's are subscripts - not multiplied by the variable)

       y: the "dependent variable" - a dependent variable is the object/subject etc. you are trying to "explain" that is "dependent" on another
         - an example of a dependent variable could be "how does a person's salary change with experience"